Trey Crenshaw had been in this situation before.

 ” I’ve worked so hard and been so close over the past couple of years,” he said.
 “It’s pretty special,” said the new champion.

-Walker Jennings from Greenville, Matthew Hutto from Blythewood and Waymon Thomas from Mt Pleasant held a one shot lead over Crenshaw to start the final round.
+William Jennings from Greenville, Matthew Hutto from Blythewood and Waymon Thomas from Mt Pleasant held a one shot lead over Crenshaw to start the final round.

 The three co-leaders all found trouble on the first nine holes at the Tradition Golf Club.

 Jennings and Hutto carded a pair of double bogeys each to fall well back in the field, while Thomas stumbled on his second hole to open the door for Crenshaw and one other golfer.

 Jerry Bruns started his final round 3-shots behind the leaders, but birdies on two of his first three holes turned the final round into a three-way battle.

 Thomas tried to pull away from the other two with birdies on three of his final four front nine holes.
 Thomas made the turn at 9-under par and held a two shot lead over Crenshaw and Bruns.

 Crenshaw got even with Thomas by making three birdies in a row on 12, 13 and 14.
 Thomas also birdied the 14th hole and the two stood at 10-under par with four holes to play.

 Bruns got into bogey trouble on 11 and 12 before making an eagle on the 14th hole, but by that time Crenshaw and Thomas had pulled away from the Beaufort golfer.